jesusdrodriguez/jev-rg-filter/README.md

-# jev-rg-filter — Context Sniper
+# jev-rg-filter — JEV Context Sniper

-A Claude Code plugin that answers *"where is X implemented?"* without letting Claude read fifteen files to find two functions.
+A Claude Code JEV plugin that answers *"where is X implemented?"* without letting Claude read fifteen files to find two functions.

 ## The problem